saucelabs/sauce-docs/docs/basics/acct-team-mgmt/concurrency/understanding-concurrency.md

 ### Exceeding Virtual Cloud Concurrency

-The virtual cloud is used to run business critical pipelines across large enterprise organizations.
+The Virtual Cloud is used to run business critical pipelines across large enterprise organizations.
 This means there will be times when it is difficult to predict exactly how much concurrency you will need at all times.
 For these situations we allow your organization to exceed it's concurrency limit.

 The following table describes the maximum amount you are allowed to exceed your concurrency limit.